PsuAstro528/Fall2021-website-src/content/lessons/week11/project.md

 lastmodifieremail = "ebf11 at psu dot edu"
 +++

-# Submit First Parllel Code for Project
+# Submit First Parallel Code for Project
 {{%excerpt%}}
 - Choice of portion of code to parallelize (1 point)
 - Choice of approach for parallelizing code (1 point)